AsemDevs/portfolio/README.md

 The project is in its early stages, with an estimated completion date to be determined.

 ## Work Experience

+### Wordpress Developer at RedAcre Ltd

+- **Responsibilities:**
+- Collaborate with a dedicated team of web developers to design, develop, and maintain responsive and user-friendly websites for diverse clientele.
+- Spearhead WordPress theme and plugin development, ensuring high-quality and customized solutions tailored to client requirements.
+- Innovate automation techniques in website development, streamlining processes and improving overall productivity.
+- Enhance user experience by introducing and integrating new features based on client feedback and industry trends.
+- Utilize expertise in PHP, Figma, and other advanced web development tools to consistently deliver projects that exceed clients' expectations.

 ### Full Stack Developer at Tixee